Adaptive multilevel subset simulation with selective refinement: Adaptive Subset Simulation and Selective Refinement

 Such a multilevel strategy was also at the heart of \cite{UP2015}, but there the thresholds $y_j$ were chosen to roughly balance the contributions from the individual subsets, i.e., $\widehat P_1 \approx \widehat P_2 \approx \ldots \approx \widehat P_K$, as in classical subset simulation.
 This reduces the number of expensive fine resolution samples only by a linear factor $\mathcal{O}(K)$.
 Furthermore, without any further conditions the crucial subset property $F^{\text{ML}}_{j}\subset F^{\text{ML}}_{j-1}$ cannot be guaranteed.
-Thus, the focus in \cite{UP2015} is on estimating the correction factor that arises due to the loss of the subset property.
+Thus, one focus of \cite{UP2015} was to estimate the correction factor that arises due to the loss of the subset property.

 To circumvent this problem, in the following lemma we propose a method whereby the thresholds $y_j$ are chosen adaptively, to maintain the subset property.
 Crucially, we exploit here the sample-wise error bounds in Assumptions~\ref{ass:error_estimate1} and \ref{ass:selective_refinement}.